AustinTSchaffer/Notebook/Project Ideas/Zhed/Zhed.md

 The objective is to cover a specific cell with a tile.

 ## Example Levels
+### Example 1
 ![[Zhed Example Level 1.png]]

+In this example level, the top-most stack of 2 tiles is the only stack which is in-line with the goal cell.

+### Example 2
 ![[Zhed Example Level 2.png]]

 ## Complexity